-Many hametz foods can be disposed of prior to Pesah, but some cannot without significant loss.
-This problem can be resolved by selling, according to an ancient formula, any hametz foods to a non-Jew, who is not obliged to observe the holiday.
+Many hametz foods can be disposed of prior to Pesach, but some cannot without significant loss.
+This problem can be resolved by selling, according to an ancient formula, any hametz foods to a non-Jewish person, who is not obliged to observe the holiday.

-The hametz is sold with the understanding that the seller will not partake of it during the week of Pesah.
-The hametz technically becomes the property of the non-Jew.
-However, it remains on the seller's property, usually in a designated corner of the house or garage "rented" to the non-Jew.
-The hametz is repurchased immediately after Pesah for your continued use.
+The hametz is sold with the understanding that the seller will not partake of it during the week of Pesach.
+The hametz technically becomes the property of the non-Jewish person.
+However, it remains on the seller's property, usually in a designated corner of the house or garage "rented" to the non-Jewish person.
+The hametz is repurchased immediately after Pesach for your continued use.

-Rabbi Robert Eisen will accept responsibility for instituting the transaction and for repurchasing the hametz after Pesah for your use.
-Please complete the form below and return it to the synagogue BEFORE Friday, March 30.
+Rabbi Metz will accept responsibility for instituting the transaction and for repurchasing the hametz after Pesach for your use.
+Please complete the form below and return it to the synagogue BEFORE Wednesday, March 17.
+Form is also available online at caiaz.org